k-chrispens/axlevy-adp-3d/README.md

 # ADP-3D: Solving Inverse Problems in Protein Space Using Diffusion-Based Priors

-## Welcome to ADP-3D's codebase!
+## Welcome to ADP-3D's Codebase!

 [Link to the paper](https://arxiv.org/abs/2406.04239)

 [Link to the website](https://axel-levy.github.io/adp-3d/)

-ADP-3D (Atomic Denoising Priors for 3D Reconstruction) is a method to leverage a pre-trained diffusion model in protein space as a prior to solve 3D reconstruction problems.
+ADP-3D (Atomic Denoising Priors for 3D Reconstruction) is a method to leverage a pretrained diffusion model in protein space as a prior to solve 3D reconstruction problems.

 ![method](images/method_white.png)